wpilibsuite/frc-docs/source/docs/software/wpilib-overview/new-for-2020.rst

 frc-docs/ScreenSteps
 --------------------

-- ScreenSteps has been replaced with `frc-docs <https://docs.wpilib.org/en/latest>`__.
+- ScreenSteps has been replaced with `frc-docs <https://docs.wpilib.org>`__.
 This change has largely been inspired by growing demands by the WPILib team.
 We hope that this move toward a community-led model will increase the quality of tutorials and documentation moving forward.

 WPILib
 ------

 There are many changes and additions to the main WPILib library for 2020.
 Most notably, there is a new version of the command-based framework with several major enhancements, a new (synchronous) PIDController, and kinematics classes have been added for closed loop driving.
 The full change log can be read below.

 .. todo:: Add links to the specific usage guides for LinearDigitalFilter, and PIDController.
+Also update link to use the WPILibSuite repo on merge.

 - The command-based framework has been rewritten.
 The design rationale behind the rewrite can be found `here <https://github.com/Oblarg/docs/blob/master/CommandRewriteDesignDoc.md>`__.
 The new version of the framework is located in the ``frc2`` namespace (C++) and the ``edu.wpi.first.wpilibj2`` package (Java).